Everything Sunny All the Time Always: Plot

 Liz Lemon (Tina Fey) is clearing out her apartment following her discovery that Tracy Jordan (Tracy Morgan) had been living there.
 She comes to the conclusion that she needs to take control of her personal life.
-However, her hopes are dashed when a plastic bag blows into a tree opposite her apartment and becomes stuck there.
+However, her hopes are dashed when a plastic bag (David Laundra) blows into a tree opposite her apartment and becomes stuck there.
 Liz is determined to get the plastic bag removed from the tree.
 She is told by her building's doorman that she will have to take it up with the city.
 Following a disastrous visit to City Hall, Liz attempts to take matters into her own hands and attacks the tree.
 As a result, she is apprehended by a police officer with a taser.

 Meanwhile, Jack Donaghy (Alec Baldwin) is shocked to learn that his wife Avery Jessup has been kidnapped by Kim Jong-il while in North Korea.
 Avery is forced to take part in Anti-American propaganda.
 Jack turns to his ex-girlfriend, former Secretary of State Condoleezza Rice, with whom he broke up via text message, for help.
 However, she is unable to assist and Avery is forced into marrying Kim Jong-un.

 Tracy returns to work at TGS but is shocked to discover his entourage members, Grizz (Grizz Chapman) and Dot Com (Kevin Brown), as well as Kenneth Parcell (Jack McBrayer) referring to an amusing incident that happened during his absence.
 Tracy forces the trio to recreate the events that led to the incident.
 Eventually, they admit that they missed Tracy.